mjs2430/design/content/saratoga/package.md

 + The molecule will stretch to fill its container
 + If the last child is a time atom that atom is stretched to align with the bottom of the container.

 These differences are important.
 For example, rules for the digest state that there should be 30px of space between each article group, and 15px of space between the label and the headline.
-This is easily done by stacking card-info molecules.
+This is easily done by stacking `package` molecules.

 ###### Example
 <div class="example grid">{{< digest >}}</div>

 In a grid of cards, on the other hand, timestamps should line up.
-We can do this with the card-info molecule as well, needing no additional CSS.
+We can do this with the `package` molecule as well, needing no additional CSS.
 This approach also provides the desired behavior on mobile.
 When there are no adjacent cards, the space collapses as desired.

 ###### Example
 <div class="example grid">